-The medical review agent determines that MHCP will make payment to each hospital as a transfer payment, according to the transfer payment established in the Payment Rule for the inpatient hospital services necessary for the recipient’s diagnosis and treatment.
+The medical review agent determines that MHCP will make payment to each hospital as a transfer payment, according to the transfer payment established in the payment rule for the inpatient hospital services necessary for the member’s diagnosis and treatment.

 An “eligible for transfer payment” is an inpatient discharge followed by a readmission that resulted from one of the following circumstances:

-Certification and recertification requirements apply only to MA recipients as stipulated in the Code of Federal Regulations (CFR).
+Certification and recertification requirements apply only to MA members as stipulated in the Code of Federal Regulations (CFR).
 These requirements are included in the following section.

 Certification of Need for Care

-A physician, physician assistant, or nurse practitioner, acting within the scope of practice as defined by state law and under the supervision of a physician, must verify a recipient's need for continued placement at an inpatient hospital level of care.
+A physician, physician assistant or nurse practitioner, acting within the scope of practice as defined by state law and under the supervision of a physician, must verify a member's need for continued placement at an inpatient hospital level of care.
 The initial certification consists of the admitting physician’s written order and plan of care documented in the medical record.

-Recipients under aged 21 at the time of admission who are hospitalized in an Institution for Mental Diseases (IMD) require certification of need for services.
+Members under 21 years old at the time of admission who are hospitalized in an Institution for Mental Diseases (IMD) require certification of need for services (PDF).

 Recertification of Need for Care

-Recertification must be completed at least every 60 days after the admission.
+Providers must complete recertification at least every 60 days after the admission.

 To be valid, the recertification must be:

-The recertification may be completed in the progress notes at the time of a multidisciplinary team meeting or by completing the Inpatient Hospital Recertification (DHS-1931) (PDF).
+Providers may complete the recertification in the progress notes at the time of a multidisciplinary team meeting or by completing the Inpatient Hospital Recertification (DHS-1931) (PDF).

-If recertification of a recipient's need for inpatient hospital services was required but was not documented in the medical record, the medical review agent must deny that portion of the admission that was not recertified.
-(Minnesota Rule 9505.0525, subp.
-10F)
+If recertification of a member's need for inpatient hospital services was required but was not documented in the medical record, the medical review agent must deny that portion of the admission that was not recertified (Minnesota Rule 9505.0525, subp.
+10F).